-David Franks B.Ec, CA, F Fin, FGIA, JP.
-Company Secretary Experience and expertise David Franks joined JCurve Solutions on 15 September 2014 as Company Secretary and a Non-Executive Director.
+David Franks joined JCurve Solutions on 15 September 2014 as Company Secretary and a Non-Executive Director.
 He was a Non-Executive Director until 18 January 2021.
 He is a Chartered Accountant, Fellow of the Financial Services Institute of Australia, Fellow of the Governance Institute of Australia, Justice of the Peace, Registered Tax Agent and holds a Bachelor of Economics (Finance and Accounting) from Macquarie University.
 With over 20 years in finance and accounting, initially qualifying with Price Waterhouse in their Business Services and Corporate Finance Divisions, David has been CFO, Company Secretary and/or Director for numerous ASX listed and unlisted public and private companies, in a range of industries covering energy retailing, transport, financial services, mineral exploration, technology, automotive, software development and healthcare.
 David is currently the Company Secretary for the following public entities: AUB Group Limited, Aumake International Limited, Noxopharm Limited, Nyrada Inc, Consolidated Operations Group Limited, White Energy Company Limited, White Energy Technology Limited and ZIP Co Limited.
-David is also a Director and Principal of Automic Group Pty Ltd. Directorships of other listed companies None.
-Former directorships of None. other listed companies Special responsibilities None.
+David is also a Director and Principal of Automic Group Pty Ltd.

-Interests in the shares and options of the Group and related bodies corporate
+Interests in the shares and options of the group and related bodies corporate